 - Spare parts are ordered against the correct maintenance work order, therefore the true cost of maintaining the equipment can be trended and recorded

-- You gain more life-time from the parts by reducing shelf time
+- You gain more life from the parts by reducing shelf time

-- It’s important to identify the materials that are need to haves to keep the plant running vs. the nice to haves which don’t typically result in catastrophic failures
+- It’s important to identify the materials that are needed to keep the plant running vs. the nice to haves which doesn’t typically result in catastrophic failures

-Similar equipment within similar duties being maintained with different strategies
+Similar equipment with similar duties being maintained with different strategies

 - Benchmarking maintenance strategy application across assets within their organization to identify commonalities that can be applied without reinventing the wheel